 Enter Kronos Workforce Mobile.

-Kronos Workforce Mobile lets employees and managers complete critical administrative functions—punch in/out, view/adjust schedules, request time off, approve timecards and more—all from their phone or mobile device.
+Kronos Workforce Mobile lets employees and managers complete critical HR/payroll-related functions that were once limited to the desktop instance of Workforce Central—punch in/out, view/adjust schedules, request time off, approve timecards and more—all from their phone or mobile device.
 But, as with any technology, to make it worth the investment user adoption is key.

 We’ve outlined 7 steps to a lock-tight Kronos Workforce Mobile implementation and rollout below:

 1. Configure Access + Security Settings